Byzantine Empire under the Heraclian dynasty: Prisoner

-Rise and Fall
+Rise and fall

-Marching on to the Hagia Sophia, he was fortunate enough to find the support of the Patriarch Callinicus I — whose recent insults to the incumbent Emperor left him in fear of his life and with little choice.
+Marching on to the Hagia Sophia, he was fortunate enough to find the support of the Patriarch Callinicus I—whose recent insults to the incumbent Emperor left him in fear of his life and with little choice.

 With the support of the fanatical Hippodrome Blue team, Leontius and his men overthrew Justinian II, cutting his nose off in the oriental process of rhinokopia and declaring himself as Basileus.

 Leontius' rule was both brief and a miserable failure.
 The armies of Islam were once more on the march and this time the Exarch of Carthage was in serious trouble.
 Earlier defeats had established Arab supremacy in the region.
 Leontius, despite his military background, had an unsuccessful expedition sent to Carthage.
 Rather than report their loss and face the inevitable wrath of the Emperor, the defeated troops decided to name one of their own as Basileus (a German called Apsimar) and with the support of the Hippodrome Green team (a serious rival of the Blue team that promoted Leontius to the Imperial throne) established Apsimar as Basileus Tiberius III.

 Non-dynastic: Tiberius III

-Tiberius' rule was equally short but slightly more impressive for his successful campaigning against the Saracens — indeed it seems that his Germanic heritage had given him the same appetite for war that had allowed many of his "barbarian" kind to conquer the Western Empire, with his troops reaching into Armenia and even Muslim-held Syria.
+Tiberius' rule was similarly short but slightly more impressive for his successful campaigning against the Saracens—indeed it seems that his Germanic heritage had given him the same appetite for war that had allowed many of his "barbarian" kind to conquer the Western Empire, with his troops reaching into Armenia and even Muslim-held Syria.
 But by that time in 705, he was overthrown by military force.
 Justinian, who for ten years was in exile, returned.
 The Byzantine population could not have asked for a worse overthrow.